thisyearnofear/ghiblify/docs/ROADMAP_CONSOLIDATED.md

 ---

-_This roadmap provides a comprehensive, well-structured approach to implementing NFT features while maximizing reuse of existing infrastructure and maintaining the highest standards of user experience and technical excellence._
+_This roadmap provides a comprehensive, well-structured approach to implementing NFT features while maximizing reuse of existing infrastructure and maintaining the highest standards of user experience and technical excellence, enhanced with cross-platform identity integration through the Memory API._